tejaswini-dev-techie/sound_byte/README.md

 ### Features

-1. Sign up and sign in using email and password
-2. Real-time messaging between users
-3. Notifications for new messages
-4. View profile information of other users
+1. Record audio using the device's microphone
+2. Play back recorded audio

 ### Technologies
 Project is created with: